-- 12.13.1 All applicants refused a place have a right of appeal to an independent appeal panel constituted and operated in accordance with the School Admission Appeals Code.
-Details of how to appeal are included in the outcome email or letter. - 12.13.2 Statement of Special Educational Needs or Education, Health and Care Plan - 12.13.3 Applicants in receipt of a Statement of Educational Needs or Education, Health and Care Plan should contact their SEN Officer to apply for schools.
+12.13.1 All applicants refused a place have a right of appeal to an independent appeal panel constituted and operated in accordance with the School Admission Appeals Code.
+Details of how to appeal are included in the outcome email or letter.

+12.14 Education, Health and Care Plan

+12.14.1 Applicants in receipt of an Education, Health and Care Plan should contact their SEN Officer to apply for schools.

-12.14 Alteration
+12.15 Alteration

-12.14.1 It should be noted that this policy is subject to alteration to reflect any changes in legislation, case law, Council policy or to ensure legal compliance.
+12.15.1 It should be noted that this policy is subject to alteration to reflect any changes in legislation, case law, Council policy or to ensure legal compliance.

-Contact Details:
+Contact Details

-Address: Uphill Village Academy

-Old Church Road Weston-super-Mare
+Address: Uphill Village Academy Old Church Road Weston-super-Mare